StateSmith/StateSmith/docs/yed-training.md

 How to add or remove an existing node to/from groups see http://yed.yworks.com/support/qa/6053/is-it-possible-to-add-move-an-object-to-existing-group

-When pasting, right click and consider using `Paste into selected group`.
+When pasting copied shapes, sometimes right click paste will work better.
+There's also `Paste into selected group`.

 ## Auto label placement
 The auto label placement can be pretty helpful when applied to edges.
 It also changes the label positioning model to `Free` which allows more customized placement.
 Wish I could make that the default.